Funerals Are Significant Therapeutic Events of Expression & Introspection

 For those who have experienced a loss, coping with grief can be a long and difficult journey.
 Each person's grief experience will be unique.
 There is no "perfect", "right" or "correct" way to process a loss.

 So, how do we heal?
 The ability for you to "make real" the death of a loved one, strive for acceptance, and create personal meaning; is what healing is all about.
-This is not done by repressing feelings associated with grief or avoiding situations and objects that remind you of someone you've lost.
+This is not done by repressing feelings associated with grief or avoiding situations and objects that remind you of someone you've lost; or avoiding viewings.
 We heal by letting ourselves experience the feelings associated with grief.
 The healing process does not occur over night.
 It may take weeks, months, years, or even a life time- depending on the person, relationship, and the circumstances surrounding the loss.
 We find that "Time does not heal, but we have the ability to heal over time".
 One doesn't just "get over" a loss, and acceptance is not always an absolute.
 Your loss and your grief will never magically disappear; but you will learn to live with it over time.

 We Create Honoring and Healing Experiences